YouLiLiao/vuex-electron/README.md

     ```javascript
     import './path/to/your/store'
     ```
+4. It is important that you must use the `initRenderer()` method into your main process:

+    ```javascript
+    import { initRenderer } from 'superleo-vuex-electron'
+    initRenderer()
+    ```

-4. Well done you did it!
+5. Well done you did it!
 The last step is to add the star to this repo :smile:

 **Usage example: [Vuex Electron Example](https://github.com/vue-electron/vuex-electron-example)**